 about

-Originally from San Antonio, TX (b.
-1993), Miller now resides in the Pacific Northwest.
-She is currently pursuing an MFA from the School of the Art Institute of Chicago through their Low-Residency graduate program.
+Her BFA is from the Pacific Northwest College of Art (2016).
 Miller’s most recent solo exhibition, “We Will Be Fossils Someday” (2024), occurred at Placeholder Studios in Spokane, Washington.
 Her first solo show, “The Black Universe” took place at Terrain Gallery (2021).
 In 2018 she received an Elizabeth Greenshields Foundation grant.

 Curriculum Vitae